secretstartups/handbook/communication/index.html.md

 There are times when presenting during a meeting is needed.
 This may occur when adding more context to a specific topic on slides.
 If this is the case, consider the following:

 - A presentation, with optional attendance and mandatory recording.
-This will allow clarifying questions to be asked and answered efficently and enables team members to watch async.
+This will allow clarifying questions to be asked and answered efficiently and enables team members to watch async.
 - Include an async Q&A doc for team members who did not attend the presentation.
 - Ensure the async Q&A doc is linked in the YouTube description.

 **Best Practices for Pre-Recorded Presentations**

 1. Use Zoom to create a pre-recorded video presentation.
-1. Post the recrding to the GitLab [Unfiltered YouTube channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) and attach it to the meeting agenda.
+1. Post the recording to the GitLab [Unfiltered YouTube channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) and attach it to the meeting agenda.
 1. At least 24 hours in advance of the meeting, announce in Slack Channels that the meeting has a pre-recorded video, and all attendees are advised to watch beforehand.

 ### Meeting introduction guidelines